29+ Best Things To Do in Barcelona

 Visit Montjuïc Castle and explore its fascinating history.
 The castle sits atop a hill, offering breathtaking views of the port below.
 While exploring the castle, you’ll find old cannons adding to its historic charm.
 For a sweet treat, there’s a café featuring an ice cream cart, perfect for a break.

 The Magic Fountain in this area is also one of the tourist attractions.
-More info on the Magic Fountain further below.
+More info on the Magic Fountain is below.

 Read also: Historic Castles in Europe